tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Payments-API-Brazil.md

 {{< /tab >}}
 {{< /tabs >}}

-#### Pay with MDES or VTS tokens
+#### Pay with MDES ou VTS tokens
-If you are tokenizing your customer's credit cards using MDES or VTS, you can configure the information of the token in the parameter `transaction.networkToken` replacing the information of the credit card and send the parameter `creditCard.processWithoutCvv2` as true.<br>By default, processing credit cards without security code is not enabled, contact your Sales representative to enable it.
+If you are tokenizing your customer's credit cards using MDES ou VTS, you can configure the information of the token in the parameter `transaction.networkToken` replacing the information of the credit card and send the parameter `creditCard.processWithoutCvv2` as true.<br>By default, processing credit cards without security code is not enabled, contact your Sales representative to enable it.

 The following example shows the body of the request in a high level for a one-step flow, the details of the request are not provided.